April 1, 2020

 Marta Klimowicz is the Head of Growth at Monterail.
 Operating at the intersection of sales, technology, data, and marketing, she is responsible for creating and executing growth strategies.

 As our client roster includes startups, SMBs, and enterprises, we decided it would be a good idea to ask them how they’re dealing with the circumstances brought on by the pandemic and how they retooled their own growth strategies.
-Then, from our own ongoing analyses and their insights we extracted a set of five strategies that could provide executives and management staff with much needed perspective from other business leaders.
+Then, from our own ongoing analyses and their insights, we extracted a list of five strategies that could provide executives and management staff with much-needed advice from other business leaders.

 The solutions they offer can easily be transposed or adapted to fit a number of other industries, as much of the business world currently shares the same problems.
 Naturally, the strategies we feature below are not mutually exclusive–they can be combined and reconfigured for even better results.